 You can not break anything while creating fractals.
 It is a learned skill that you can do.

 As for me, my madness runs deep when thinking about helping others learn and enjoy the thrill of creating 3D Fractal Art.
 It’s Maniacal really!

-My genuine hope is that this list of training resources totally transforms your skill set.
+My genuine hope is that The Master Training Resource Guide totally transforms your skillset.
 Now go, create Awesome Fractals for your own joy and pleasure as well as the amazement of your friends and family!